 Response To Environment

 Babies move and kick often in response to something happening in their environment.
-Baby may be responding to too much light, noise and in some instances, strong foods.
+Your baby may be responding to too much light, noise and in some instances, strong foods.

 Stretching & Relaxation

 Just like us, babies need to move and stretch for relaxation.
 This means that if you are moving, this can be relaxing for baby.

 This study showed that woman who participate in relaxing exercises, such as Qi Gong, yoga and meditation, may find that their babies are quieter.
 This makes sense in terms of Mum’s relaxing movement doing some of the work for baby, in a way.